 If you enter from the Atherton Street side gate, go around to the main church entrance to meet someone from our welcoming table.
 The friendly people at the welcome table may be able to answer some of your questions.
 They will give you a name tag.
 If you have children, a volunteer will help you and your child become familiar with the Sunday morning routine.

 What Do Adults Wear?—Some of us dress casually in blue jeans and t-shirts, some more formally.
 Some men wear dress shirts (rarely a tie); some women prefer skirts and heels.
 Wear what makes you feel comfortable.

 Our Minister is in the pulpit two Sundays out of three.
 Guest ministers and speakers lead the other Sunday worship services.
 In the summer, our minister has an extended period off to reinvigorate and inform their ministry.
 Our worship committee and guest ministers lead all of the Sunday worship services during this period.

 During the Service—The service lasts about 1 hour with singing, music, readings and a sermon.
-When your enter, you will be handed an Order of Service tucked inside.
+When your enter, you will be handed a hymnal with an Order of Service tucked inside.
 The Order of Service will have the information you need for you to fully participate in the Worship Service.
 Other announcements are provided during the service and a printed version is available at the back of the church as you enter or leave.